 Very fitting to the name, the area is always dark and eerie.
 The Dead Moose trails are full of roots, rocks and are as raw as it gets.
 Like in the rest of the system, the terrain is solid and tight-packed, but some sections tend to get loose and wet.
 The downhills still manage to have tons of flow, though.

 If you only have time for one of these technical wonders, do Moose Alley.
 It will have you both silent in concentration and hollering at the top of your lungs.
 Its tight turns and tricky obstacles take you to dizzyingly steep downhills.
 The trail is only 1.6 miles long, but it uses any opportunity it gets to be merciless.
 The drops are rugged and switchbacks don’t let you build speed no matter how hard you pedal.
 It will try, but don’t let the trail capture your full attention.
 The views from this side of Burke Mountain are your reward.

-Tips For Your Kingdom Trails Mountain Biking Trip
+Tips For Your Northeast Kingdom Mountain Biking Trip